rhoeunpark/PROJECT4-Classifying_Protests_By_State_Response/README.md

 [*"Mass Mobilization Protest Data"*](https://dataverse.harvard.edu/file.xhtml?persistentId=doi:10.7910/DVN/HTTWYL/TJJZNG&version=5.0) from Harvard Dataverse
 - The data cover protests from 162 countries between 1990 and March 2020.
+- 17145 rows, 31 columns

+### Cleaned Dataset:

 - 15198 rows, 13 columns

-### Cleaned Dataset:

-Feature selection and feature engineering was done for the purpose of our project as follows.
+Feature selection and engineering was done for the purpose of our project as follows.

 #### Data Dictionary